kindelia-archive/Kindelia/README.md

 ### Example: a currency

-In order to implement stateful applications, bonds are granted the power to redefine (**def**) other static bonds that they own.
+In order to implement stateful applications, bonds are granted the power to rebind other static bonds that they own.
 A currency can, thus, be implemented by deploying a map of balances that is mutated by its bond.

 ```
 type CatCoin.Command {